A Donor Bill of Rights

 - To be informed of the identity of those serving on the Kentucky Colonel’s governing board and to expect the board to exercise prudent judgment in its stewardship responsibilities.

 - To have access to the Kentucky Colonel’s most recent financial statements.

-- To be assured Colonels and all other donations will be used for the purposes for which they were given.
+- To be assured all donations will be used for the purposes for which they were given.

 - To receive appropriate acknowledgement and recognition.

-- To be assured that information about your donations are handled with respect and with confidentiality to the extent provided by law.
+- To be assured that information about your donations is handled with respect and with confidentiality to the extent provided by law.

 - To expect that all relationships with individuals representing the Kentucky Colonels of interest to the donor will be professional in nature.

-- To be informed whether those seeking donations are volunteers, Board of Trustees, employees of the Kentucky Colonels, or hired solicitors.
+- To be informed whether those seeking donations are volunteers, members of the Board of Trustees, employees of the Kentucky Colonels, or hired solicitors.

 - To have the opportunity for their names to be deleted from mailing lists that the Kentucky Colonels may intend to share.